 Sarah Hamblin, Civil Engineer, Foresite Engineering: Spoke referencing the shared access, that the striped area is a part of it, but they only surveyed the new property that covers both access drives.
-The original parent parcel was a single parcel and it was subdivided into parcels A and B, so the owners placed restrictive covenants on the access to be shared by both sides.
+The original parent parcel was a single parcel, and it was subdivided into parcels A and B, so the owners placed restrictive covenants on the access to be shared by both sides.
 It is recorded and in place.
 As Dutch is not the owner, they would be leasing the new parcel and do not have the right to change or make any configurations to the access drive.
-She also spoke why the request is unique.
-It is small, but it is not the size that makes it unique; it is the location of the existing drive.
-She stated on a normal half-acre site, you could have a driveway off of Folly Road and still wrap around the building and go back out potentially to allow for better stacking.
+She also spoke to why the request is unique and stated that it is small, but it is not the size that makes it unique; it is the location of the existing drive.
+On a normal half-acre site, you could have a driveway off of Folly Road and still wrap around the building and go back out potentially to allow for better stacking.
 Since the driveway runs along the site it limits the ability to wrap a driveway around the building.
-That is part of the reason it is unique.
-It is not something the applicant has imposed.
-It is there from the existing site.
-Ms. Hamblin touched on whether land use was discussed with SCDOT and stated that there is an improved traffic study and land use was contemplated into it and a memo was submitted to the Board that addresses the changes.
-Ms. Hamblin availed herself as the Civil Engineer to answer questions related to site.
+That is part of the reason it is unique; it is in place, not something the applicant has imposed; it is there from the existing site.
+Ms. Hamblin touched on whether land use was discussed with SCDOT and stated that there is an improved traffic study and land use was contemplated into it.
+A memo was submitted to the Board that addresses the changes.
+Ms. Hamblin availed herself as the civil engineer, to answer questions related to site.

-Jeff Hertzog, Regional Business Coach (for Florida, Kentucky, Alabama, and Tennessee): Has recently taken on that role several years ago.
-He has worked for Dutch Brothers for 31 years.
-He has seen a lot of sites designed over the years from the single walk-ups to the site design before the Board tonight.
-His job as a Regional Business Coach is to look at plans when submitted to the construction and real estate team from an operational standpoint to see whether it will meet their ability to serve their customers at a fast and efficient speed.
+Jeff Hertzog, Regional Business Coach (for Florida, Kentucky, Alabama, and Tennessee): Has recently taken that role several years ago but worked for Dutch Brothers for 31 years.
+He has seen a lot of sites designed over the years, from the single walk-ups to the site design that is before the Board tonight.
+His job as a regional business coach is to look at plans when they are submitted to the construction and real estate team from an operational standpoint to see whether it will meet their ability to serve their customers at a fast/efficient speed.
 He said the double sided drive-up used to be done but has been modified to this plan two years ago because it is more efficient in getting cars onto the property and out of traffic.
 Their goal is to serve the customer in 35 seconds.
-Currently he supervises 64 locations and many sites looks like what is proposed here and has good success in getting customers in and out quickly.
+Currently he supervises 64 locations, many sites that look like what is proposed here.
+They have good success with getting customers in and out quickly.
 He touched on double drive-ups that is actually a single drive-up with a double stack lane behind it.
-He explained how the operation works and how their workers direct traffic when cars pull onto the lot stacking them correctly, taking orders and bringing the drinks to the customers' cars.
-He said in his 31 years with the company their goal is fast and planting roots in the community.
-One of the give-backs he is proud of is donating to MDA as one of the founders passed away from Lou Gehrig disease and they donated \$1.4 million last year for that cause.
+He explained how the operation works and how workers direct traffic when cars pull onto the lot to stack them so correctly, taking orders and bringing the drinks to the customers' cars.
+He said in his 31 years with the company their goal is fast and friendly service to the fast community.
+The company takes pride in providing jobs at their various locations and planting roots in the community.
+One of the give-back he is proud of is donating to MDA as one of the founders passed away from Lou Gehrig disease and they donated \$1.4 million last year for that cause.
 He is looking forward to being a part of this community if this request is approved.